wecking/node-express-template-api/README.md

-# Nodejs, ExpressJs and MongoDB API development template with basic Todo api
+# Nodejs, ExpressJs and MongoDB API development template with basic User api

 ## Usage
 ## For a quick Node js, ExpressJs and MongoDB project startup